kazinov/cradle-auditify/README.md

     ### auditableSave() ###
     A wrapper for original Cradle ```save``` method.

         ``` js

         db.auditableSave(
         // New document to create/update
         {
             color: 'blue'
         },
         // Audit matadata object.
-Contains arbitrary data which can be usefull for audit.
+Will be added as embeded object to audit document.
 Nullable
         {
             endpoint: '/api/animals',
             method: 'POST',